danielmesquitta/openfinance/README.md

 ## Overview

-This project provides a solution to fetch card and account information from Open Finance and automatically populate a Notion database using the Notion API.
+This project provides a solution to fetch card and account information from Brazil's Open Finance and automatically populate a Notion database using the Notion API.
 It's designed to help users effortlessly manage their financial data within a Notion workspace.

 ## Dependencies